r4ppz/research-repo-docs/docs/research_repo_spec.md

   - When access token expires, frontend calls `/api/auth/refresh`.
   - **Browser automatically attaches the `refreshToken` cookie** (no manual storage in React).
   - Backend validates refresh token against database records (checks expiration).
-  - **Reuse Detection:** If a refresh token is used twice (indicating theft), all tokens for that user are revoked.
+  - If a refresh token is used again (e.g., due to network issues), the server returns 401 Unauthorized and the client redirects to login.
   - Backend generates new access token and new refresh token.
   - **Rotation:** Old refresh token is revoked; new refresh token is sent via a new `Set-Cookie` header.
   - New access token is returned in JSON body.